Doctor of Education in Educational Psychology

 Format: Offered in a cohort model beginning with an online class in the month of June and a one-week residency in the month of July.
 Subsequent courses are offered online with additional one-week residencies during the second and third summers of the program.
 School division cohorts are also offered in varying formats.

-Results: Doctor of Education degree.
+Results: Doctor of Education in Educational Psychology degree.
 The Certificate of Advanced Graduate Studies (CAGS) is awarded after completion of 30 credit hours.
 The Doctor of Education degree is awarded after completion of 60 credit hours.

 Important Links: Apply Now | Tuition & Financial Aid | Faculty |Course Schedule